 Peter Micek explained that Access has recently established a Transparency Reporting Index and stressed the importance of the UN Guiding Principles for Business and Human Rights, which establish that while companies have responsibilities regarding human rights, collaboration with other stakeholders should take place as well.
 While governments have also responded to the momentum to publish numbers related to communications surveillance, many of these numbers are not meaningful to the public, particularly given that large elements of the communications surveillance picture – including many related to national security – are missing from such reports.

-Anna Lekvall commented that after the Snowden revelations, the Swedish government, recognised as a promoter of human rights around the world, had to ‘look more carefully at itself.’
+Anna Lekvall commented that after the Snowden revelations, the Swedish government, recognized as a promoter of human rights around the world, had to ‘look more carefully at itself.’
 One area of concern is integrity in the digital world, which is being addressed by a parliamentary committee recently set up in the context of renewed discussion about digital vulnerabilities.
 She reflected on transparency reports as a positive lever for non-democratic states, suggesting that because many governments want to demonstrate progress in the age of the Internet, governments that lead by example can prompt greater transparency globally.
 Lekvall concluded that multi-stakeholder cooperation is the new norm for human rights in the digital age.

 During the open discussion, participants mentioned that all actors should envision win-win scenarios for the authorities, companies, and users to benefit from increased transparency, given that legitimacy is at stake.
 Participants expressed that transparency reporting should include statistics related to freedom of expression, as well as information on extra-legal, self-regulatory regimes around copyright, intellectual property, and adult content, as well as the enforcement of terms of service remain opaque.
 As Peter Micek explained, companies can make remedies available in this area, as it is within their control.
-It was suggested that reporting be harmonised on the corporate and on the government sides in order to avoid a scenario in which the same action is reported multiple times.
+It was suggested that reporting be harmonized on the corporate and on the government sides in order to avoid a scenario in which the same action is reported multiple times.

 Participants mentioned that greater cooperation by all parties over the long term with international institutions could further the goals of all, regarding issues such as Mutual Legal Assistance Treaty reform.
 It was recommended that companies engage with governments during the drafting of National Action Plans on Business and Human Rights.
 Finally, it was highlighted that transparency reports can contribute to progress in fostering positive debate in non-democratic states when it is part of companies’ long-term strategy.